Explore these extras with the wind science at the end of I LIKE THE WIND.

 Beaches are often windy because land heats up more quickly than water.
 When hot air rises from a sunny beach, it makes a space.
-Then cool ocean air moves in to fill the space.
+Then cool lake or ocean air moves in to fill the space.
 Whoosh!

 Wind turbines rotate in the wind and generate electricity.
 Wind power can be used to heat and light our homes and cities.
 It’s also pollution free.